 Make dinner reservations months in advance

-If you’re heading to the Cabo area – make a dinner reservation two to three months ahead of time to avoid disappointment.
-(No reservations are required for breakfast; they are recommended for lunch.)
+If you’re heading to Flora Farms Cabo make a dinner reservation two to three months ahead of time to avoid disappointment.
+(No reservations are required for breakfast.
+They are recommended for lunch.)

 We spent about three hours at Flora Farm between the tour and dinner.
 I actually would want more time so I could wander the shops and really take in the details.